SaniyaKhullar/NetREm/README - Copy.md

 ## Summary

-GRegulNet is a software package that utilizes network-constrained regularization for biological applications and other network-based learning tasks.
-In biology, traditional regression methods can struggle with correlated predictors, particularly transcription factors (TFs) that regulate target genes in gene regulatory networks (GRNs).
-GRegulNet incorporates information from prior biological networks to improve predictions and identify complex and non-linear relationships between predictors.
-This approach can highlight important nodes and edges in the network, provide insight into underlying biological processes, and improve model accuracy and biological/clinical significance.
-GRegulNet can incorporate multiple types of network data, including PPI networks, GRNs, gene co-expression networks, and metabolic networks.
+Regression techniques often face the challenge of dealing with correlated predictors, which can lead to unreliable model estimates.
+In biology, the variables are usually highly interconnected, and the relationships between them are complex and non-linear, making it difficult to obtain accurate regression models without incorporating prior knowledge.
+Traditional regression methods may not consider the potential impact of correlated predictors, including those representing Transcription Factors (TFs) that regulate target genes in gene regulatory networks (GRNs), for instance.
+Biological prior networks can serve as a useful supplement and important feature selection tool when training machine learning models, as predictors often act in concert to regulate various observed biological processes. = In response to these issues, we have developed this software package, GRegulNet, to implement network-constrained regularization for biological applications and beyond and for various types of network-based learning tasks where predictors are correlated or interconnected.
+Tools and methods like ours incorporate information from a prior network to improve predictions and thereby enable the identification of complex and non-linear relationships between variables, which traditional regression methods may miss.
+By leveraging a known prior underlying network structure linking predictors to each other (to impose constraints on the regression coefficients), network-constrained regularization methods can help identify meaningful relationships, highlight important nodes and edges in the network, provide insight into the underlying biological processes, and improve accuracy (and reduce risk of overfitting due to noise) and biological/clinical significance of the models (developing models consistent with underlying biology).
+GRegulNet allows for the incorporation of multiple types of network data, including protein-protein interaction (PPI) networks, GRNs, gene co-expression networks, and metabolic networks, leading to better understanding of complex biological systems.
+Overall, incorporating network-constrained regularization using tools such as GRegulNet is a critical step towards improving the accuracy and interpretability of regression models in biological and other applications.

 <!-- In summary, network-constrained regularization may bolster the construction of more accurate and interpretable models that incorporate prior knowledge of the network structure among predictors. -->

 ## Pipeline

 *Pipeline image of Gregulnet*

+Alternate names: LassoRegNet or LassoNet

 ## Hardware Requirements